rrhill6/webDevBootCamp/README.md

 # Learn How to Build a Website with JQuery
 Contains refactored files

-### "Project 1" - Photo Gallery practice, single page
+### "Project 1" - Photo Gallery practice, single page: Uses jQuery, lightbox API.
+learned how to use a 3rd party library, reading documentation

+### "Project 2" - Not completed
+### "Project 3" - Not Completed
+### "Project 4" - Not Completed